Central Breath Testing (CBT)

 Contact us for a free consultation to discuss the charges pending against you, the possible penalties, and the best possible defenses.

-Policies and Procedures at CBT in Hillsborough County, FL
+Procedures at CBT in Hillsborough County, FL

 When a breath test is administered at CBT, the arresting officer will arrest the suspect for DUI and then escort them into the CBT facility.
 When they arrive, the arresting officer will give the breath test operator a document known as the “Breath Alcohol Analysis Report” or Form HCSO 5730.